williammilisic/cloudcloud.dev/index.md

 * Blunt copying from one company to another of best practices, insights and implementations is at it's best just blunt, but at it's worst "inviting disaster" as per Deming.
 A [short post](https://www.linkedin.com/posts/williammilisic_people-copy-examples-and-wonder-why-they-activity-7056352166441009152-ROwH) on systems thinking and this topic.

 ## 23 April 2023
-* Quote-for-saving: *"You can’t manage what you can’t measure.
+* *"You can’t manage what you can’t measure.
 You can’t secure what you can’t see."*

 ## 22 April 2023
 * Been a few days without content.
 Blame it on vacation and coming back to work after vacation.
 Anyways, here we go off again.  <br/><br/>